sarahcolbert/PGC_SUI_PRS/README_relateds.md

 To determine relatedness, please use [KING's kinship inference](https://www.kingrelatedness.com/manual.shtml#WITHIN) to get kinship values amongst individuals in your cohort who are third-degree relatives or closer.
 The KING output file (suffix .kin0) should then be used to ID relatives and perform filtering with the script [id_rels_and_filter.R](https://github.com/sarahcolbert/PGC_SUI_PRS/blob/main/id_rels_and_filter.R). **Every individual must have a unique IID in every file for all of these script to work.**

-This script will update your phenotype file to the correct FIDs and remove the appropriate related individuals. **The FIDs and set of individuals in your PLINK and covariate files may therefore not match, but this is okay and will be dealth with in step 2.**
+This script will update your phenotype file to the correct FIDs and remove the appropriate related individuals. **The FIDs and set of individuals in your PLINK and covariate files may therefore not match, but this is okay and will be dealt with in step 2.**

 ## Step 1: Score individuals using PLINK